 Incubation provides a more controlled environment, reducing or removing the risk of the eggs being:

 Consequently, a parrot’s eggs are more likely to hatch.

 More Space And Fake Eggs

-Providing a spacious environment and fake eggs will reduce egg destruction caused by boredom.
-Parrots sometimes crush their eggs for entertainment purposes, so purchase or craft fake eggs to prevent this from happening.
+Providing a spacious cage and fake eggs reduces the likelihood of egg destruction due to boredom.
+Parrots sometimes crush their eggs for enjoyment, but fake eggs can assist.

-Parrots break their eggs because they sense that something is wrong and don’t feel that it’s the right time or place to incubate them.
-By keeping your parrot well-fed, entertained, and happy, parrots are less likely to destroy their eggs.
+Parrots break their eggs because they fear something is amiss, so they don’t incubate them.
+Keeping a parrot well-fed, entertained, and happy means it’s less likely to destroy its eggs.